 Did you know that ASL involves much more than just signs?
 Did you know that signing involves using more than just your hands?
 Have you ever wondered how you can convey your feelings in ASL; how to express yourself?
 Look no more, because facial expressions are the answer!
 In this article we’ll look a little closer at facial expressions in ASL; we will talk about why they are important, how you can use them, and some pointers to keep in mind.

-To illustrate, when you talk to someone in person, you can discern how they are feeling based on their tone of voice.
+To illustrate, when you talk to someone, you can discern how they are feeling based on their tone of voice.
 For example, imagine the following scenario: A parent says “Go clean your room!”
 You can even imagine hearing the frustration the parent has.
 Not only that, but you could hear that they weren’t whispering to their child, rather they raised their voice.
 Now imagine the exact same scenario, but in ASL.

 Showing facial expressions in ASL, is just like expressing them when talking.
-For example, showing a face of fear after finding a spider in your shoe 😨, you don’t need any words or signs to show that face!
-Or showing a face of excitement when receiving a special gift from a friend 😄.
+For example, showing a face of fear after finding a spider in your shoe, you don’t need any words or signs to show that face!
+Or showing a face of excitement when receiving a special gift from a friend.
 No difficulty there!

 Now granted, some feelings can have a negative side and a positive side.
 For example, surprises can vary; some are good, some are bad.
 When your friends throw you a party, what a surprise!
 But when you come home to find your dog tore your furniture to pieces, not quite a good feeling, right?
 Both cases had you feeling surprised and no doubt you expressed that in your face, but was it the same facial expression?
 No doubt they were different.

+One of the key roles of facial expressions in ASL is punctuation.
 Take questions, for instance.
 For example, all the “Wh” questions, a question that uses a “question word”, a question that requires specific answers, you will simply move your eyebrows down, furrowed.
 A yes/no question or one that doesn’t have a “question word”, you will simply do the opposite and move your eyebrows up.
 Nothing fancy or complicated here, just moving your eyebrows up and down.

 Think of a serious situation.
 What comes to my mind is back when the COVID-19 pandemic hit, and everyone was quarantined.
 As you watch the news talking about social distancing, wearing masks, washing hands, etc. what kind of facial expressions do you picture on the person who is giving us all this critical information?
 A serious, concerned look?
 Or a smiling, care-free look?
 Obviously they are concerned, because they are receiving life-saving information.
 Similar situations to that may be, for example, at a funeral or at a hospital.